Thor: Love and Thunder: Post-production

 Waititi said in early June 2021 that post-production would be completed by February 2022.
 Later in June, Diesel was confirmed to be reprising his voice role as Groot.
 In October 2021, the film's release date was delayed to July 8, 2022, while Simon Russell Beale was revealed to have been cast in an undisclosed role that was subsequently confirmed to be the Olympian god Dionysus, though the scene Beale appeared in was ultimately cut from the final film and the actor was relegated to an extra role in Love and Thunder.
 Additional photography for the film took place in early 2022.
 At the start of March, further reshoots were revealed to be happening "in the coming weeks", and were said to have begun with Bale by the week of March 18.
 The teaser trailer released in April confirmed that Bradley Cooper would be reprising his MCU role as the voice of Rocket in the film, and Akosia Sabet was revealed to be appearing as the goddess Bast the following month.
 Following the appearance of Brett Goldstein in the film's mid-credits scene as Hercules, Waititi revealed in July 2022 that Feige "really wanted him" to be cast for that role.

 Additional characters appearing in the film include: Falligar the Behemoth, one of the gods slain by Gorr; the cosmic wish-granting entity Eternity; Thor's magical goats Toothgnasher and Toothgrinder, based on the Norse mythological animals Tanngrisnir and Tanngnjóstr; and Warsong, Valkyrie's winged steed.
 The latter was renamed from Aragorn as in the comics to Warsong for Love and Thunder, after previously appearing unnamed in Ragnarok and Endgame.
 Waititi had planned to have Jesus make a cameo appearance as part of a cutaway gag in the Omnipotence City sequence, after Valkyrie mentioned a "God of Carpentry".
-The character Cyttorak was considered to appear in the film as one of the deities seen in Omnipotent City, but the idea was scrapped.
+The character Cyttorak was considered to appear in the film as one of the deities seen in Omnipotence City, but the idea was scrapped.
 Storyboards by artist Anthony Lee Winn for Love and Thunder suggest that the characters Galactus, Fin Fang Foom, and Shuma-Gorath were also considered for inclusion in the film; Shuma-Gorath previously appeared in the MCU film Doctor Strange in the Multiverse of Madness (2022) under the name Gargantos.

 Visual effects for the film were created by Wētā FX, Rising Sun Pictures, Framestore, Industrial Light & Magic, Method Studios, Luma Pictures, Raynault VFX, Base FX, EDI Effetti Digitali Italiani, Mammal Studios, Fin Design + Effects, and Cinesite.
 Matthew Schmidt, Peter S. Elliot, Tim Roche, and Jennifer Vecchiarello served as the film's editors, while Jake Morrison served as the visual effects supervisor.
 Perception designed the film's main-on-end title sequence, drawing inspiration from 1980s rock band logos and designing approximately 250 custom fonts for the sequence.